-The seminary library has held institutional membership in the American Theological Library Association since 1979 and in the American Library Association and Texas Library Association since 1981.
+The seminary library has held institutional membership in the American Theological Library Association since 1979, in the American Library Association and Texas Library Association since 1981, and in the Association of Christian Libraries since 2014.

-Since 1986, the seminary has been accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, bachelors, and masters degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Ga., 30033-4097; Phone: 404-679-4500 for questions about the accreditation of BMA Seminary.
+Since 1986, the seminary has been accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, bachelors, and masters degrees.
+Questions about the accreditation of BMA Seminary may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA, 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website (www.sacscoc.org).=